 - Leg-length inequality

-Presentation of Trochanteric Bursitis or Greater Trochanteric Pain Syndrome
+Clinical Presentation of Trochanteric Bursitis

-Walking, running or sitting cross legged may exacerbate the symptoms.
+Walking, running or sitting cross-legged may exacerbate the symptoms.
 There might be history of increased activity recently.

 There could be a history of impact during trauma.
+In acute cases, the patient may complain of obvious swelling.

-On examination, there is a tenderness over greater trochanter and in vicinity.
+On examination, there is a tenderness over greater trochanter and in the vicinity.
 Swelling may or may not be noticed.

 - Gluteal tendon injury

-- Tendinitis – Gluteus medius or iliopsoas
+- Gluteus medius Tendinitis

 - Hip Fracture